-Incoming International MSF Students, Class of 2022
+Incoming International MSF Students, Class of 2023

 Finding permanent employment in the United States has, in recent years, become more challenging for students requiring H1B visa sponsorship.
 The primary factors that negatively impact an international graduate's chances of securing a position in the US include the current economic conditions and present US government regulations on the number H-1B visas available, and the high number of international applicants seeking positions.
-The following announcement was made by USCIS on April 5, 2021 regarding the H-1B applications received last year:
+The following announcement was made by USCIS regarding the H-1B applications received last year: